-Graduate students must maintain a 3.00 grade point average to maintain good academic standing.
-A graduate student who fails to maintain an overall GPA of 3.00 or who fails to make satisfactory progress in a degree program will be placed on academic probation.
+Graduate students must maintain a 3.0 grade point average (GPA) to maintain good academic standing.
+A graduate student who fails to maintain an overall GPA of 3.0 or who fails to make satisfactory progress in a degree program will be placed on academic probation.
 Students on academic probation are not eligible for appointment to assistantships or fellowships.
-A student placed on academic probation is given one semester to raise the overall grade point average to 3.00.
-Students are automatically removed from probation upon completion of the first nine semester hours of graduate course work if an overall 3.00 grade point average is attained.

-Students whose probationary semester does not attain the required minimum grade point average of 3.00 will be notified in writing by the Graduate College of their dismissal.
+A student placed on academic probation is given one semester to raise the overall GPA to 3.0.
+Students are automatically removed from probation upon completion of the first nine semester hours of graduate course work if an overall 3.0 grade point average is attained.
+During the probationary period, students who do not attain the required minimum grade point average of 3.0 will be notified in writing by the Office of Academic Affairs of their dismissal.